zyndagj/kubernetes_basics/docs/06-networking.rst

    Longest transaction:            0.51
    Shortest transaction:           0.50

-Which should show that the server can make ~2 responses per second, since it sleeps for half a second when rendering the page.
+Which should confirm that the deployment can serve ~2 responses per second, since it sleeps for half a second when rendering the page.

 Scaling the web server
 ----------------------